 A Gathering Place for Exploration

 The Lake Superior Estuarium creates a better future through community, collaboration and place-based education in the Lake Superior Watershed.
 The Estuarium exhibit hall houses fun, family-centered exhibits that tell the story of the St. Louis River Estuary, Lake Superior and the communities on their shores.

 Visiting the Estuarium is free, though donations are welcome.
-It is open to the public Thursday-Sunday in the summer (Memorial Day weekend through Labor Day weekend) and Friday-Saturday in the winter season.
+It is open to the public Fridays and Saturdays in the summer (Memorial Day weekend through Labor Day weekend) and winter seasons.

 Classroom & Meeting Space

 The Lake Superior Estuarium includes a well-equipped classroom and meeting space and offices for the Friends of the Lake Superior Reserve and visiting researchers or students.
-Reserve the Confluence Room for your non-profit, government or business group.
+Request the Confluence Room for your non-profit, government or business group.
 The facility is not currently available for private events.